 - 2 cups mung bean sprouts, washed and rinsed

 - 200 g large banana prawns or king prawns, peeled

 - lime wedges

-- Boil a large pot of water and cook rice noodles follow directions on the pack.
+- Boil a large pot of water and cook rice noodles follow the directions on the pack.
 Place cooked noodles in cold water.

 - Cut drained tofu into chunks about 1cm thick.
 Mix cornstarch, turmeric powder, and 1/2 teaspoon of salt.
 Coat tofu with a thin layer of cornstarch mix.
 Remove excess of starch.
 Set the skillet over medium-high heat and add the oil.
 Fry tofu both sides till golden and crispy.

 - Heat a large saucepan, add 1 teaspoon oil and Mamia’s sauce.
 Cook slowly on a low heat until fragrant.
 Add 500ml of boiling chicken stock.
 Mix well and cook for about 3 minutes.
 Add prawns and cook for another 3 minutes.
 Stir in coconut milk and mung bean sprouts.
 Season with salt or fish sauce.
 Remove from the heat.

 - Drain well rice noodles, then transfer to the soup bowls, place the prawns and crispy tofu on top.
 Pour in the hot soup (reheat it if needed).
 Serve immediately with fresh coriander, pea sprouts, chili, and lime wedges.
 Enjoy!